tilgep/Mapchooser-Unlimited/README.md

 - Easily see config information about a map `!showmapconfig <map>`
 - Reload the maplist with a command `!reloadmaplist`
 - Admins can insert maps so they will be in the vote with `!adminnom`
-- AdminOnly maps with 1 vote or more can be nominated by any players, only an admin can make the first vote though
+- AdminOnly maps with 1 vote or more can be nominated by any players
+Only an admin can make the first vote though
 - Set a random next map with `!setnextmap _random`

 ### Nominations